Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 Waiting for rollout to finish: 1 out of 2 new replicas have been updated...
 ~~~

-You can add in additional configuration settings by specifying the `strategy` part of the template like this:
+You can add in additional rollout configuration settings by specifying the `strategy` part of the template like this:

 ~~~yaml
   strategy: